marg-tools/CoMeT/README.md

 - Compile
 	- In the main folder, make # or use 'make -j N' where N is the number of cores in your machine to use parallel make
-	- Go to the hotspot\_tool folder and run 'make' to compile the hotspot tool
+	- Go to the hotspot\_tool folder and run 'make' to compile the hotspot tool for DRAM estimation
+	- Go to the hotspot\_c\_tool folder and run 'make' to compile the hotspot tool for core temperature estimation
 	- Configure the path of the hotspot tool and config directory in the config/gainstown\_my3D.cfg file (search for tool\_path and config\_path variables)

 - Running an application